MauriJHN/golang/README.md

-# golang
+# Golang Practice

-Just a repository to learn the golang programming language
+Just a repository to learn the Golang programming language using the GitHub copilot as an aid.